Linet-Thuo/Curreny-Convertor/README.md

 # Curreny-Convertor
-Using HTML, CSS and MYSQL
+Using HTML, CSS and JavaScript